tensorchord/envd/README.md

 Reusing previously downloaded packages from the PyPI/APT cache saves time and energy, making builds more efficient.
 No need to redownload what was already acquired before – a single download is enough for repeat usage!

-With dockerfile v1, users are unable to take advantage of PyPI caching for faster installation speeds - but `envd` offers this support and more!
+With Dockerfile v1, users are unable to take advantage of PyPI caching for faster installation speeds - but `envd` offers this support and more!

 <p align=center>
   <img src="https://user-images.githubusercontent.com/5100735/189928628-543f4851-87b7-462b-b811-372cbf46ff25.svg#gh-light-mode-only" width="65%"/>